anvaka/gintersect/README.md

 Prasad's work from [Grapchis Gem II](http://www.opensource.apple.com/source/graphviz/graphviz-498/graphviz/dynagraph/common/xlines.c) book.
 It is supposed to be very fast.

+See also https://github.com/anvaka/isect a library that finds intersections in a given set of segments

 [![Build Status](https://travis-ci.org/anvaka/gintersect.svg)](https://travis-ci.org/anvaka/gintersect)

 # usage

 ``` javascript